-From our inception through September 30, 2015, we have funded our consolidated operations primarily through the public sale of common stock, the private placement of preferred stock and convertible notes, collaboration agreements, and through commercial bank debt that included the issuance of warrants.
-As of September 30, 2015, we had cash and cash equivalents of \$72.9 million.
+From our inception through September 30, 2016, we have funded our consolidated operations primarily through the public and private sale of common stock, the private placement of preferred stock and convertible notes, commercial bank debt and revenues from collaboration activities and grants.
+As of September 30, 2016, we had aggregate cash and cash equivalents and short-term investments of \$46.6 million.